Robert Boothby, Baron Boothby

-Robert John Graham Boothby, Baron Boothby, (12 February 1900 – 16 July 1986) was a British Conservative politician.
+Robert John Graham Boothby, Baron Boothby (12 February 1900 – 16 July 1986), was a British Conservative Party politician.

 Early life

 The only son of Sir Robert Tuite Boothby, KBE, of Edinburgh and a cousin of Rosalind Grant, mother of the broadcaster Sir Ludovic Kennedy, Boothby was educated at St Aubyns School, Eton College, and Magdalen College, Oxford.
 Before going up to Oxford, near the end of the First World War, he trained as an officer and was commissioned into the Brigade of Guards, but was too young to see active service.
 Boothby read History at the University of Oxford; the shortened war course was not classed, being marked either 'Pass' or 'Fail'.
 He attended a few lectures and did some general reading, but, as he cheerfully observed, "there were far too many other things to do".
 He achieved a pass without distinction in 1921.
 After Oxford, he became a partner in a firm of stockbrokers.